 “[S]o good that I’m still thinking about it two months later.” – Dana Staves, Book Riot

-“I am so delighted I could shout… Perfect escapism for lazy summer days by the water, or long trips, or to read by a fire in the middle of the woods.” – Olivia Waite, Seattle Review of Books
+“I am so delighted I could shout… Perfect escapism for lazy summer days by the water, or long trips, or to read by a fire in the middle of the woods.” – Olivia Waite, author of The Lady’s Guide to Celestial Mechanics, for Seattle Review of Books

 “I loved this book.
 I adored both MCs and the badass women who run their lives.
 I loved the world building (both in terms of 20s NYC and the magic).
 I’m so glad to see it’s the first in a series.” – Cat Sebastian, author of the Sedgwick Series, Regency Impostors & the Turner Series.